CAS Decision Making and Leadership

 The "CAS DM" deals with decision making in exacting situations.
 Together with the SAFC, the course provides training in a practically proven, well established decision making methodology.
 It also transmits the scientific basis of leadership and decision making to enable participants to analyse and further develop their own decision making behaviour, and that of others.
 The course is supplemented with modules on multilateral decision making (negotiations and dialogue) and decision making in the context of change management.

 Like the "MAS in Effective Leadership", the "CAS DM" course is aimed at experienced leaders in business, public administration and the non-profit sector.
 The target group acts in an environment of changing external factors and is exposed to periods of high intensity (project management, incident management, complex problems under time pressure, etc.).
 The course content is particularly adapted to leaders confronted with individual or multi-lateral decision making in exacting contexts.

 Participants with no military (leadership) experience will find the "CAS DM" course provides an excellent platform for studying the army’s decision making methodology, which has repeatedly proven itself in high-intensity leadership situations.

-The "CAS DM" course is made up of two phases which are connected by a single performance review and continuity of content.
-The first phase focuses on "Decision making Methodology", and is taught primarily by the Swiss Armed Forces College in special course blocks designed for non-military participants.
-The learning content of this phase is then linked with the content of the "Foundations and Scientific Background" phase taught by the University of Lucerne.
+The "CAS DM" course is made up of two modules which are connected by a single performance review and continuity of content.
+The practical module focuses on "Decision making Methodology", and is taught primarily by the Swiss Armed Forces College in special course blocks designed for non-military participants.
+The learning content of this module is then linked to, and complemented by, scientific modules taught by the University of Lucerne.